ali207715/Image-classifier/README.md

 Image classifying program that utilizes Naive Bayes and Nearest Neighbors algorithms to classify a set of digit and alphabets.

 ## Datasets
+I recommend the use fo your own dataset, perhaps the MNIST dataset, as the more training data is available to the algorithm, the better it's performance.

-You may download a set of each, testing and training data, from this [link]().
+You may download a set of each, testing and training data, from this [link](https://drive.google.com/drive/folders/1E4UcSEuAquXD-riOIfxO5VYZbxjnFUwj?usp=sharing).
-NOTE : If you wish to use your own datasets, make sure there exists a truth file containing the real values for the training data in the following format
+NOTE : If you wish to use your own datasets, make sure there exists a truth file of type .dsv containing the real values for the training data in the following format
 - Name of the image : Real value of the image
 - Name of the image : Real value of the image
 - .